 "Unfortunately, we must reschedule the Berlin meetings due to pressing issues.
 We look forward to rescheduling this important set of meetings.
 The Secretary looks forward to being in Berlin soon," State Department spokesperson Morgan Ortagus said, according to multiple reports.

-According to Bareto, there is speculation that the cancelation is indicative of failing US-German relations.
+According to Bareto, there is speculation that the cancellation is indicative of failing US-German relations.

-"This [the cancelation] is highly unusual, according to former diplomats," Barreto told hosts John Kiriakou and Brian Becker.
+"This [the cancellation] is highly unusual, according to former diplomats," Barreto told hosts John Kiriakou and Brian Becker.

 "I think the Germans feel a little bit slighted… This comes at the very last moment.
 But again, Germany is not in agreement with the Pompeo style of diplomacy, obviously.
 Anti-Trump is at its highest right now in Europe and in Germany, because they [Germany] are being criticized for not spending sufficiently in NATO, for example," Barreto told Sputnik.

 "They [Germany] didn't commit to the voluntary 2 per cent target from 2014 in NATO funding.
 The Russian-German Nord Stream 2 pipeline has been highly criticized by the US, and of course, there have been the [US] threats of punitive tariffs because of Germany's trade surplus.
 Of course, there is also this escalation with Iran, which I'm sure the Germans will be against.
 Maybe it was an avoidance strategy — it's definitely up for speculation," she continued.